okikiolumide/dareyio-pbl/Project12.md

-- Run ansible-playbook command against the dev environment Since you need to apply some tasks to your dev servers and wireshark is already installed - you can go ahead and create another playbook under static-assignments and name it common-del.yml.
-In this playbook, configure deletion of wireshark utility.
+- Run ansible-playbook command against the dev environment

+- Create another playbook under static-assignments and name it common-del.yml to configure deletion of wireshark utility in the servers.

                         ---
                         - name: update web, nfs and db servers